For a case map tracking the spread of COVID-19, click here.

 Decision to close campus for rest of year uncertain

-President Rick Commons stated in an email sent out to students and parents that a return to campus would not occur until May.
-Commons also mentioned the possibility that campuses may be closed until the end of the academic year.
+President Rick Commons stated in an email sent out to students and parents that, if at all, a return to campus will not occur until May at the earliest.
+A final decision has not yet been made.

 Economic assistance provided by school

-Commons also said that financial assistance would be provided to all members of the school’s community.
+Commons also said that financial assistance would be provided to members of the school’s community who are in need.

 “I am proud to say that Harvard-Westlake is not only providing extra assistance to our employees and school families who are most in need; we are also protecting our coaches, cafeteria workers, security personnel, bus drivers, and other long-standing vendors,” Commons said.

-In addition, the email also states that school was donating masks, gloves and sanitizer to local hospitals as well as paper products and trash bags to homeless shelters.
+The school will also donate its supplies of masks, gloves and sanitizer to local hospitals, and paper products and trash bags to homeless shelters.

 Online courses provided

 Lastly, Commons said that he encouraged all families to take part in the online enrichment opportunities that the school has to offer.
-These courses included a wide variety of subjects, such as Zoomba, The Genetics of Covid-19, Shakespeare’s Henry V and WWII military strategy and diplomacy.
+These courses included a wide variety of subjects, such as Zoomba, The Genetics of Covid-19, Shakespeare’s Henry V and World War II military strategy and diplomacy.

 Update: March 27, 4:12 p.m.